sahielbose/JHU_Developer_Task/README.md

 # Browser CT Viewer

 A web-based CT scan viewer with per-voxel segmentation overlays, in the spirit of [3D Slicer](https://www.slicer.org/) but running entirely in the browser.
-No install, no server, no GPU — three plain files (HTML, CSS, ~800 lines of vanilla JavaScript) with zero dependencies and no build step.

 Built as the demo for **BodyMaps Developer Project 1** (Johns Hopkins University / Johns Hopkins Medicine).